stef/libsphinx/README.md

 The response is sent to standard output.

 ### step 3 - derive password
 To derive a (currently hex) password, pass the response from step 2 on standard input and the filename of the tempfile from step 1 like:

 ```
-fname=$(cat b)
-./derive $fname <r0 >pwd0
+fname=$(cat b) ./derive $fname <r0 >pwd0
 ```

 The derived password is sent to standard output and currently is a 32 byte binary string.
+Please note that currently this only outputs the unblinded H(pwd)^k, for the full protocol this should be hashed again with the password prepended.

 ### step 4 - transform into ASCII password